dotnet/AspNetCore.Docs/aspnetcore/log-mon/metrics.md

 * Milliseconds it took to respond.
 * Responses sent an error.

 These metrics can be reported to a monitoring system at regular intervals.
-If the web service is intended to respond to requests within 400 ms and starts responding in 600 ms, the monitoring system can notify engineers that the app response is slower than normal.
+If the web service is intended to respond to requests within 400 ms and starts responding in 600 ms, the monitoring system can notify the operations staff that the app response is slower than normal.

 ## Using metrics